US, Germany seal deal on contentious Russian gas pipeline

 US, Germany seal deal on contentious Russian gas pipelineNew

-WASHINGTON (AP) — A senior State Department official says the U.S. and Germany have reached a deal that will allow the completion of a controversial Russian gas pipeline to Europe without the imposition of further U.S. sanctions.
-Under Secretary of State for Political Affairs Victoria Nuland told the Senate Foreign Relations Committee on Wednesday that the two governments would soon announce details of the pact that is intended to address U.S. and eastern and central European concerns about the impact of the Nord Stream 2 project.
-There is strong bipartisan opposition to the pipeline in Congress.
+WASHINGTON (AP) — The United States and Germany have reached a deal that will allow the completion of a controversial Russian gas pipeline to Europe without the imposition of further U.S. sanctions.
+The two governments announced the agreement in a joint statement on Wednesday and it was immediately assailed by members of Congress opposed to the Nord Stream 2 project.
+The deal is intended to address U.S. and eastern and central European concerns about Russia using the pipeline as a political weapon.
+Both sides committed to imposing sanctions on Russia, including potentially shutting down the pipeline, if Russia does that, but critics said it didn’t go far enough.